 Your Washington Bankruptcy Attorney

 For many people, bankruptcy is an overwhelming option, but if you are looking for a way to save your home from foreclosure or just get some relief from creditors, it could give you the fresh start you deserve.
-At the Law Offices of Robert M. Gregg, our Vancouver bankruptcy law attorney protects the rights of individuals in southwest Washington struggling with debt.
+At the Law Offices of Robert M. Gregg, we protect the rights of individuals in southwest Washington struggling with debt.

 There are a lot of myths about bankruptcy.
 Before you make any decisions about how you want to resolve your debt, talk to an experienced lawyer who can help you get straight facts and honest answers.
 The bankruptcy process varies from state to state, and we will help you understand your rights and options here in Washington and help you decide what kind of bankruptcy is right for you.

 - Chapter 7 bankruptcy: If you qualify for Chapter 7 bankruptcy, you can eliminate all of your dischargeable debt within months.
 We will also help you understand the difference between exempt and nonexempt property, so you know what you can keep.

 There are a number of bankruptcy alternatives, but many of them will just end up leading to more debt.
 We will make sure you understand what you have at stake before you make any major financial decisions.

 Beware of Scams When Seeking Alternative Options

 While alternatives to bankruptcy may be very tempting, they could end up damaging both your immediate and long-term financial prospects.
 For example:

 - Debt consolidation programs are usually expensive and many just help you develop a plan that you could do on your own.

 - Loan modification works very well for some people, but many of the programs out there are scams.
 We can look over any potential plan and make sure it is legitimate.